DeveloperCielo/developercielo.github.io/_i18n/en/_posts/edi/2020-05-13-edi-extrato-eletronico.md

 | `businessName`      | Legal business name                                               |        |      |          |
 | `status`            | Branch is available ou unavailable                                |        |      |          |

-# File Transmission and Resending
+# File transmission and resending

-In order to receive the Electronic Statement, the client must contact the EDI Service and complete the service acquisition form.
-The files will be made available in the Inbox daily, except for the remaining balance file, which will be sent monthly.
-In the absence of transactions, the file sent will contain only the and the .
-In the case of any inconsistency in the transmission of the file(s), the client should inform Cielo, contacting the EDI Service (edi@cielo.com.br).
+For customers who do not use a third-party reconciliation service, files can be received as follows: download from the Cielo website.
+After logging in to the website, the files are available under **Services > Access Electronic Statement**.

-## File Resending
+​

-In case of loss of the file or not receiving, the Cielo will make available in the Inbox the same file sent daily (backup file).
-The client may contact EDI Service to request resending of the file.
+For customers who use a market reconciliation provider, the entire process of requesting and sending statements is carried out directly by the reconciler.

-## File Recovery
+## File resending

-- Allows for the recovery of a previous transaction, updating the status of the entries.
+For customers, simply locate the file and download it from the Cielo website.
+For reconciliation companies, if file resending is required, they must contact EDI Support (edi@cielo.com.br), indicating the statement parent companies, file dates, and file type.

-- The files will be made available separately from the daily file.
+## File recovery

-- Recovery is not available for the Remaining Balance file (09).
+Allows for the recovery of a previous transaction, updating the status of the entries.
+The files are made available separately from the daily file and are identified with the sequential number
-- The request can be made to EDI Service.
+“9999999” in the header.
+Recovery is not available for the Remaining Balance file (09).
+The request can be made to EDI Service (edi@cielo.com.br).